Team

 Sonali Fernando

-Sonali joins BCC after serving as the inaugural Brand Director to Ace Hotel’s New Orleans location.
-Before that, she owned and operated a whiskey-focused gastro pub in the Marigny neighborhood of New Orleans.
-Both ventures gave Sonali extensive experience in managing large teams of diverse stakeholders.
-Most importantly, she deepened her appreciation and knowledge of local economies and their relationship to and impact on physical neighborhoods, individual residents, and culture-at-large.
+Sonali joined BCC after serving as the inaugural Brand Director for Ace Hotel’s New Orleans location, where she shaped the hotel’s local identity, programming and community engagement from the ground up.
+Prior to that, she owned and operated a whiskey-centric gastro pub in New Orleans' vibrant Marigny neighborhood.
+Both roles gave Sonali invaluable experience in managing large, diverse teams of stakeholders while deepening her understanding of local economies and their direct impact on neighborhoods, residents, and culture-at-large.

 Project Manager